-NCP's Adult Psychoanalytic Training Program is dedicated to exploration of the full spectrum of psychoanalytic theory and practice.
-Training is based upon the “tripartite model”—personal analysis, seminars and supervision of psychoanalytic work.
-The Center’s curriculum embraces a range of educational opportunities.
-Along with a review of the works of Sigmund Freud, we explore the most current evolution of contemporary psychoanalytic theory and technique.
-Our candidates are encouraged to approach their studies with an attitude of critical inquiry.
-The goals of the training program are to:
+NCP's Adult Psychoanalytic Training Program is dedicated to the exploration of the full spectrum of psychoanalytic theory and practice.
+Training is based upon the “tripartite model”—personal analysis, didactic, and supervision of psychoanalytic work.
+Students are encouraged to approach their studies with an attitude of critical inquiry.

 "The heartbeat of any analytic training program is your own analysis, and in my analysis I learned the psychoanalytic relationship is ancient, ordinary, and mysterious in the way it houses our birth and transformation.
 I learned wholeness is found in accepting our limits and sanity achieved in embracing our mortality.
 I learned salvation resides in our vulnerability and redemption is found in our dependency on one another.
 Analytic training at NCP not only recovered my faith in open-hearted living -- it also gave me another chance at life."